The Bone Orchard Mythos

-The Bone Orchard Mythos is a 2022 comicbook series by writer Jeff Lemire and artist Andrea Sorrentino, published by Image Comics.
+The Bone Orchard Mythos is a comic book project consisting of limited series, graphic novels, and one-shots by writer Jeff Lemire and artist Andrea Sorrentino, published by Image Comics.
 It is designed to be a shared universe of self-contained horror stories told in various formats.
+The project ended in 2024, due to sales and the creators' personal reasons.

 Publication history

 Early on, even before The Bone Orchard Mythos was announced, Jeff Lemire described the project as "the most ambitious thing [Andrea Sorrentino] and I have done together."
 During their first creator-owned work together, Gideon Falls, Lemire discovered that despite the complexity of the project, he and Sorrentino bounced ideas off of each other in a way that felt effortless, which made him feel like they could tackle a project even more challenging.
-The idea for The Bone Orchard Mythos sprang from Sorrentino, who wanted to darker stories, but expansive like H. P. Lovecraft's Cthulhu Mythos; individual stand-alone stories which share a common mythology.
+The idea for The Bone Orchard Mythos sprang from Sorrentino, who wanted to do darker stories, but expansive like H. P. Lovecraft's Cthulhu Mythos; individual stand-alone stories which share a common mythology.
 Sorrentino also wanted to do different formats, miniseries, maxiseries, original graphic novels, and more.
 He described the series as "the kind of stories I want to read as a graphic novel and comics fan, and the kind of things I want to draw as an artist."
 Part of the appeal of doing different stories was that it opened up more opportunities to experiment with his style and stay fresh.

 It was essential to both creators though that any story could act as an entry point to the series, that they could be read in any order and still make sense.
 The connections between the books are an additional feature for more dedicated readers.
 Over a period of a year before the series was announced, Lemire and Sorrentino worked out the whole story, plotted out in chronological order.
 However, they do not plan to ever tell the full story, but rather show "enough" of the story that readers get a sense of it, told non-chronologically through the various stand-alone stories.
 It is designed to be interpreted.
 This approach was inspired by the work of David Lynch.

 The series was announced with a teaser trailer on Halloween 2021 with further details emerging over the following week from the social media channels of Lemire, Sorrentino, and Image Comics.
 Three titles were revealed in the initial announcement (The Passageway, Ten Thousand Black Feathers, and Tenement) along with promise of more in 2023 and beyond.